Snacks run in the veins of Gujaratis. A one-time reply to all questions about Gujarat food goes like this - "Naastha hai par breakfast nahi."

 6. SHINGODA / SINGHARA

 No idea if I should classify it as fruit or vegetable.
-For this is like some kind of snack that every one buys like peanuts.
-She said you can steam it and eat or just like that eat.
-Peel the skin and pop into your mouth, it is more like a juicy potato!
-Found through out Gujarat, try for the fun of it.
+For this is like some snack that everyone buys, like peanuts.
+She said you could steam it and eat or just like that eat.
+Peel the skin and pop it into your mouth; it is more like a juicy potato!
+Found throughout Gujarat, try for the fun of it.

 7. KUTCHI DABELI

 Dabeli was a surprise find!
-It's bun and between the bun there is potato filling, sev, onion, pomegranate, hot and sour chutney, sweet chutney and yum it is! of course it goes over a hot tava which has dollops of butter added to coat the already tasty bun.
-Easily two to three dabelis went in!
+It's the bun, and between the bun, there is potato filling, sev, onion, pomegranate, hot and sour chutney, sweet chutney, and yum it is! of course, it goes over a hot Tava which has dollops of butter added to coat the already tasty bun.
+Quickly two to three dabelis went in!

-Farsan in general means starters or snacks as starters.
+Farsan, in general, means starters or snacks as starters.
 A plateful of assorted bhajjis come to you.
-Be it restaurant or street vendors, they usually serve farsan with khadi!
+Be it a restaurant or street vendors, and they usually serve farsan with khadi!

 9. KHARI BISCUIT / PUFF BISCUIT

-Khari biscuits are so common in Gujarat that every bakery sells them.
-It is basically puff with no filling.
+Khari biscuits are so ordinary in Gujarat that every bakery sells them.
+It is puffed with no filling.
 Lite, fluffy puff pastry that is a popular tea time snack.
 Pack some and munch on during long bus travels.

 Chaa!
-Oh my Godd the ultimate cup of tea to be found in every street of Gujarat.
-I was surprised to see that even the street vendors had Amul Taaza thick milk and were making tea out of it.
+Oh my, Godd the ultimate cup of tea to be found in every street of Gujarat.
+I was surprised to see that even the street vendors had Amul Taaza thick milk and were making a tea out of it.
 Just tea automatically implies ginger tea and sometimes gets masala also added.
-Ask for tea and saucer comes along be it a cup or glass tumbler so that you can pour the tea in the saucer and slurrpp it 🙂 Amidst your walks in the streets, refresh yourself with kaddak chaa..
+Ask for tea, and the saucer comes along, be it a cup or glass tumbler, so that you can pour the tea in the saucer and slurp it !!

 One more missing from the list is Chikki!
-Assortment of chikkis available there and that to stacked up like buildings by street vendors.
-It is not just peanut chikki but crushed version of it, dry fruits, til and so many varieties.
-So pack some chikkis for home when you bid adieu to Gujarat 🙂
+Assortment of chikkis available there and that to stack up like buildings by street vendors.
+It is not just peanut chikki but crushed versions of it, dry fruits, til, and many varieties.

-Did you notice that I have not mentioned anything that is remotely close to non vegetarian; yup, forgot about it in Gujarat..
+Did you notice that I have not mentioned anything remotely close to nonvegetarian; that is because I forgot about it in Gujarat...